richlamdev/ansible-desktop-ubuntu/README.md

 Ubuntu 26.04, however, the following roles are not working on Ubuntu 26.04, to be fixed in the near future:

-* `keepassxc`
 * `mullvad`
 * `yubikey`

 use the following command to skip the roles on Ubuntu 26.04, for now:

-`ansible-playbook main.yml -K -c local --skip-tags keepassxc,mullvad,yubikey`
+`ansible-playbook main.yml -K -c local --skip-tags mullvad,yubikey`

 See the [Testing](#testing) section for instructions on how to test this playbook and/or specific roles